srinjaycode/VoltStar/README.md

-# VoltStar Telemetry System
+# VoltStar Telemetry System (VTS)

-**VTS** is a real-time telemetry system designed to monitor vehicle performance using sensors like IMU (Inertial Measurement Unit), GPS, and temperature sensors.
-Data is wirelessly transmitted via LoRa modules to a Raspberry Pi, where it is processed and presented in real-time.
+The **VoltStar Telemetry System** (VTS) is a real-time vehicle performance monitoring solution designed to collect and transmit data from various sensors, including an Inertial Measurement Unit (IMU), GPS, and temperature sensors.
+The data is wirelessly transmitted using LoRa modules to a Raspberry Pi, where it is processed and displayed in real-time for analytical purposes.

 ## Features

-- **IMU Sensor (MPU6050)**: Tracks vehicle orientation (pitch, roll, yaw).
+- **IMU Sensor (MPU6050)**: Monitors vehicle orientation (pitch, roll, yaw).
-- **GPS Module**: Tracks location and calculates speed using the Haversine formula.
+- **GPS Module**: Tracks the vehicle's location and calculates speed using the Haversine formula.
-- **Temperature Sensors (DS18B20)**: Monitors temperature in the controller and batteries.
+- **Temperature Sensors (DS18B20)**: Monitors the temperature in the vehicle's controller and batteries.
-- **LoRa Modules**: Facilitates wireless data transmission to a Raspberry Pi for real-time analytics.
+- **LoRa Modules**: Enables wireless transmission of telemetry data to a Raspberry Pi.
-- **TFT Display**: Shows critical data like speed and warnings for the driver (e.g., speed alerts).
+- **TFT Display**: Displays real-time metrics, including speed and warnings (e.g., speed alerts) for the driver.

 ## Code Overview

-The project is built using **Arduino IDE** and is split into two primary components:

-1. **Arduino Code**:
+This project is divided into two main components: the Arduino code (for sensor data collection and transmission) and the Raspberry Pi setup (for data reception and analytics).

+### Arduino Code:
-   - Reads data from the IMU, GPS, and temperature sensors.
+- Collects data from the IMU, GPS, and temperature sensors.
 - Calculates orientation (pitch, roll, yaw) and speed.
 - Transmits the data via LoRa to the Raspberry Pi.

-2. **Raspberry Pi Setup**:
+### Raspberry Pi Setup:
-   - Receives the telemetry data via LoRa.
+- Receives telemetry data from the Arduino via LoRa.
-   - Processes and displays the data for analytics and monitoring (dashboard still under development).
+- Processes and displays data for real-time analytics and monitoring (dashboard development in progress).

-### Libraries Used:
+## Libraries Used:
 - **Wire**: For communication with the IMU.
-- **Adafruit_GPS**: For handling GPS data.
+- **Adafruit_GPS**: For processing GPS data.
 - **LoRa**: For LoRa communication.
-- **OneWire & DallasTemperature**: For reading from the temperature sensors.
+- **OneWire & DallasTemperature**: For reading temperature sensor data.
+- **MCUFRIEND_kbv**: For managing TFT display communication.
+- **Adafruit_GFX**: For handling graphic drawing on TFT displays.

 ## Project Structure

-The project is organized into several folders and files for ease of navigation:
+The project is organized for easy navigation and access:

-### `/Circuits/` folder
-Contains the circuit diagrams for all components.
+- `/Circuits/`: Circuit diagrams for all components.

-### `/Excel Sheets/` folder
-Contains the sheet for all required components & costs.

-### `/Measurements/` folder
-Contains the measurements for all 3D models used/printed.

-### `/Code/` folder
-Contains the source code:
+- `/Excel Sheets/`: Component list and cost estimation.
+- `/Measurements/`: 3D model measurements for parts and components.
+- `/Code/`: Source code for all components.

-### `/Sensor Data Collection Code/` folder: Contains the code for data collection for all sensor devices.
+  - `/Sensor Data Collection Code/`: Code for collecting sensor data.
-- **RTC.ino**: Basic arduino program for the Real-Time-Clock.
+    - **RTC.ino**: Basic Arduino program for Real-Time Clock (RTC).
-- **gps_code_voltstar.ino**: Arduino code using the haversine formula to calculate the instantaneous speed of the car with GPS module.
+    - **gps_code_voltstar.ino**: Arduino code that calculates vehicle speed using GPS data and the Haversine formula.
-- **VoltStarAccelerometer.ino**: Core code for IMU, tracking distance, vibration, tilt, and velocity using various filters (Kalman, LPF) and algorithms.
+    - **VoltStarAccelerometer.ino**: Core code for IMU sensor; tracks distance, vibration, tilt, and velocity using filters (Kalman, LPF).
-- **VoltStarTFTDisplay.ino**: Code for showing metrics on the TFT display (velocity, temp).
+    - **VoltStarTFTDisplay.ino**: Code to display metrics (e.g., speed, temperature) on a TFT display.
-- **Temperature.ino**: Code for retrieving temperature in DS18B20 sensors.
+    - **Temperature.ino**: Code to read data from the DS18B20 temperature sensors.

 ## Installation & Setup

-### Hardware Setup:
+### Hardware Setup

-1. **Arduino**:
+#### Arduino:
-   - Connect the **MPU6050** (IMU) to the Arduino via I2C.
+1. Connect the **MPU6050 (IMU)** to the Arduino using I2C communication.
-   - Connect the **GPS Module** to the Arduino via serial communication.
+2. Connect the **GPS Module** to the Arduino via serial communication.
-   - Attach the **DS18B20** temperature sensors to the Arduino.
+3. Attach **DS18B20 temperature sensors** to the Arduino.
-   - Connect the **LoRa Module** for wireless data transmission.
+4. Set up the **LoRa Module** for wireless data transmission.
-   - Set up the **TFT Display** for showing speed and alerts.
+5. Connect the **TFT Display** to show speed and alerts.

-2. **Raspberry Pi**:
+#### Raspberry Pi:
-   - Set up a LoRa receiver on the Raspberry Pi to receive data.
+1. Set up a **LoRa receiver** on the Raspberry Pi to receive data.
-   - Prepare for the future dashboard setup (currently under development).
+2. Prepare for dashboard integration (currently under development).

 ### Arduino Code:
 1. Clone or download the repository.
 2. Open the Arduino IDE and load the appropriate code for your Arduino model.
-3. Upload the code to your Arduino board.
+3. Upload the code to the Arduino board.
-4. Ensure the sensors are correctly connected to the corresponding pins.
+4. Ensure that all sensors are correctly connected to the respective pins.

 ### Raspberry Pi Setup:
-1. Install necessary libraries to handle LoRa communication and data reception.
+1. Install the necessary libraries for LoRa communication and data reception.
-2. Set up the Raspberry Pi to receive telemetry data from the Arduino via LoRa (use a LoRa receiver module).
+2. Set up the Raspberry Pi to receive telemetry data from the Arduino via LoRa.
-3. Display the telemetry data on a dashboard (still in progress).
+3. Display telemetry data on a dashboard (under development).

 ## How to Use

-- **For the Driver**: The **TFT Display** will show essential real-time data, like the current speed and alerts if the speed exceeds a predefined limit.
+- **For the Driver**: The TFT display will provide essential real-time data such as current speed and warnings if the speed exceeds a predefined limit.
-- **For Monitoring**: The telemetry data is sent to the **Raspberry Pi**, which can be used for further analysis or displayed on a dashboard.
+- **For Monitoring**: Telemetry data will be transmitted to the Raspberry Pi for further analysis and can be displayed on a dashboard in future updates.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the [MIT License](LICENSE).

 ## Contributors

-- **Srinjay Shrinivas Shankar** - Project Lead, Arduino Developer
+- **Srinjay Shrinivas Shankar**: Project Lead, Arduino Developer
-- **Ahmed Rizwan** - Raspberry Pi Developer, Backend Engineer
+- **Ahmed Rizwan**: Raspberry Pi Developer, Backend Engineer

----

-Explore the project and contribute here: [VoltStar GitHub Repository](https://github.com/srinjaycode/VoltStar)